NicholasMariga/yolo/README.md

-# 🧩 Microservices Web App with Node.js, PostgreSQL, and Docker Compose
+# Microservices Web App with Node.js, mongodb, and Docker Compose

 This project is a full-stack microservices-based application built with a Node.js backend, a frontend client, and a mongodb database.
 The application is fully containerized using Docker and orchestrated with Docker Compose.